TomBugnon/deNEST/README.md

         weight.
 The actual connection weight is equal to the synapse defaults, multiplied by this parameter and the source layer's `weight_gain` parameter.
-    - `kernel`, `mask`: Interpreted as the corresponting nest.topology parameters, except that __the sizes__ (radius, lower_left, upper_right, ...)
-      __are scaled before being passed to NEST__ according to the 'scale_kernels_masks_to_extent' and 'scale_factor' parameters(TODO: Check
-      that this won't fail in future
-      versions of NEST) **The actual mask or kernel extent is equal to the value in the corresponding parameters, expressed either in number of units or in extent, multiplied by the connection model's scaling factor**
-    - All other parameters define the topological or rescaled (topological) connections and will be passed to nest.topology.ConnectLayers() (__Note that for topological connections, kernels and masks are scaled before being passed to NEST__).
+    - All other parameters (`kernel`, `mask`, ...) define the topological or connections and will be passed to nest.topology.ConnectLayers() .
 These parameters are ignored in the case of connections 'from_file', and interpreted similarly in 'rescaled connections' as in topological connections.
     - **Important**: There shouldn't be a `weight` entry in these parameters!
         The weight is set from the synapse defaults and scaled by the source Layer's and the Connection's `weight_gain` parameters.
-    - **Important**: For each connection model, if the `scale_kernels_masks_to_extent` parameter of the pooling layer is true, the masks and kernel sizes specified in the parameters (and scaled by the `scale_factor`) are interpreted as "number_of_units" rather than physical extent.
   - `topology` (leaf): Should contain a `connections` parameter consisting in a list of dictionary describing population(/layer)-to-population(/layer) connections.
 Each item specifies a list of source layers and target layers.